Government of New Brunswick

 Deductions at Source

 This refers to deductions which are made from a unit's assistance cheque and used to repay an overpayment.
 A deduction will be made if an overpayment exists on any case member.
 If more than one case member has an overpayment, the deduction will first be made against the overpayment of the Head of Household until he/she no longer has an overpayment balance.
 Then the deduction will be made against another member of the unit.
-NB Case will calculate these deductions at the rate of 5% of the case's Basic Household Rate.SD requires mandatory source deductions for all open cases.
+The deductions are set automatically at the rate of 5% of the case's Basic Household Rate.SD requires mandatory source deductions for all open cases.

 Fraud